pedrosanta/html-base/README.md

 # Purpose

-A starter/seed project drawing heavily from the good old proven [HTML5 Boilerplate](https://html5boilerplate.com) but pairing it with [Parcel](https://parceljs.org) for a quick HTML development setup, but aligned with the current web development requirements.
+A starter/seed project drawing heavily from the good old proven [HTML5 Boilerplate](https://html5boilerplate.com) but pairing it with [Parcel](https://parceljs.org) for a quick HTML development setup, and aligned with current web development requirements.

 With this starter/seed you will get: